WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 These practices were then popularized by Smalltalk and later C++ and are currently upheld by Swift types.

+### Modules

 Yet, challenges still lay ahead for programmers.
 How to reuse code between projects?
 Copy and paste?
 How to accelerate compilation by avoiding the commonly reused code?
 Buy more powerful machines?
 Modula-2 introduced the concept of modules to address these issues, keeping developers away from tedious pushes on keyboards and money talks.

-Modules brought by Modula-2 enabled encapsulation of code on a granular level greater than types.
+Modules introduced by Modula-2 enabled the encapsulation of code at a granularity greater than that of types, being more convenient than files and directories.
 More than that, this feature also brought separate compilation and segregation between interfaces and implementations which bring faster build speed and better software design.
 These advantages now emerged in Swift modules.

 TODO: Figure: module-level code reuse and lexical scope